Best Online Master’s Degrees in: Anthropology

 The University of North Texas’ online master’s degree in anthropology was designed to attract a diverse group of students from backgrounds that may have previously been underrepresented in the field.
 This includes working adults trying to balance the demands of their personal and professional lives, or those who live in geographically remote areas.
 A cutting-edge virtual learning platform and an expertly designed distance learning curriculum ensure that students receive the same rigorous instruction as their on-campus counterparts while improving accessibility.
 In addition, online students can choose either a Master of Arts or a Master of Science program.
 All of these factors placed the University of North Texas at the top of the list as the best online master’s degree in anthropology for flexibility.

 Students at the University of North Texas benefit from a number of student services and resources aimed at creating a rich learning environment, even for distance learners.
 Expertly designed online curriculums and instructors skilled in fostering intellectual growth in this type of environment are the foundation of UNT’s strength in this area.
-In fact, the school was named one of the best colleges in the West by the Princeton Review in 2011.
+In fact, the school was named one of the best colleges in the West by the Princeton Review.
 Students can also easily interact with their peers through the state-of-the-art virtual learning environment, chat, electronic meeting software, discussion boards, or social and professional networking sites.
 All of these factors won the University of North Texas the title of best online master’s degree in anthropology for student engagement.

 The University of North Texas was also selected as the best online master’s degree in anthropology for faculty credentials.
 UNT’s online anthropology graduate program is taught by full-time faculty from its traditional course offerings.
 Faculty specialties range from bilingual education and identity to the use of information technology in law enforcement.
 Despite a large enrollment, UNT students receive personalized instruction, mentoring, and advising as faculty may be contacted through the Blackboard learning management system, in chat, discussion boards, e-mail, or by phone.
 UNT also offers its faculty several resources for distance education teaching, and provide monthly seminars for distance education training.